jank-lang/jank/book/src/project/aot.md

 lein compile
 ```

-As with GCC, Clang, etc, the default output name is `a.out`.
-When you invoke
+Your executable will be named based on your current project and can be found
+within `target/debug/<project name>` by default.
+When you invoke your
-your executable, your `-main` function will be called.
+executable, your `-main` function will be called.

-> [!NOTE]
-> There is not yet a way to change the output name using Leiningen, but this
-> will be implemented.

 ## Building for release
 By default, `lein compile` will build you a debug executable with fewer